kevinsperrine/wp-plugin-example/README.md

 naming conventions.
 If you're writing for PHP 5.3+ then use namespaces, and build a directory structure around those namespaces to enable use of a PSR-0 autoloader function.
-For example, if we're writing a plugin to create a custom post type of Artists for use in the WordPress admin, the class may look like this:
+For example, if we're writing a plugin to create a custom post type of Books for use in the WordPress admin, the class may look like this:

 ### Example PHP 5.3 Class
 ```
 <?php

-namespace C3\ArtistManager;
+namespace KevinSPerrine\BookManager;

-use C3\Facade\WordPress;
+use KevinSPerrine\Facade\WordPress;

-class ArtistManager
+class BookManager
 {
     public function __construct(WordPress $facade = null)
     {